Sign inGet started

 Learning the most important bits

-The Project tab in the right sidebar contains sections for your notebooks, integrations, files, the environment, terminals, and more.
+The Project sidebar on the left contains sections for your notebooks, integrations, files, the environment, terminals, and more.
 Let's learn about each of these in detail.

 Notebooks